d-lim/d-lim.github.io/_posts/2016-01-23-indigo-jekyll-theme.markdown

 ---

-Check out my full implementation of the project [here].(https://github.com/d-lim/Projects/tree/master/Human%20Mobility%20Predictions)
+Check out my full implementation of the project [here](https://github.com/d-lim/Projects/tree/master/Human%20Mobility%20Predictions).
-If you have and feedback or queries, I would love to hear them by leaving a comment below or via [email](d_lim@outlook.sg)
+If you have and feedback or queries, I would love to hear them by leaving a comment below or via [email](mailto:d_lim@outlook.sg).